eformsignen/eformsignen.github.io/help/chapter2.rst

       :width: 700px

 3. Click the image area.
 A pop-up window will be displayed where you can upload an image from your PC.
-Select the image that you want to register.
+Select the image that you want to add.

    .. figure:: resources/en-my-signature-register-stamp-popup.png
       :alt: My signature > Register Stamp Pop-up
       :width: 500px

-4. Click the **OK** button to save the stamp.
+4. Click the **Save** button to save the stamp.

-5. Click the **Edit** or **Delete** button to edit or delete the registered stamp.
+5. Click the **Edit** or **Delete** button to edit or delete the added stamp.

 .. _scanstamp:

-**Life-sized stamp scanning**
+**Scanning a stamp**
 ------------------------------

 .. note::